 New Hampshire may not have the warm climate or low cost of living that many seniors look for when it comes time to choose a place to retire, but it does have its perks.
 New Hampshire’s tax policies are very retirement-friendly, and local nonprofits and governmental organizations have many helpful services in place for seniors who choose the Granite State for assisted living.

-Paying For Assisted Living in New Hampshire
+Directory of Assisted Living Facilities in New Hampshire

-The Cost of Assisted Living in New Hampshire
+How Inflation Has Impacted the Cost of Assisted Living in New Hampshire

 Financial Assistance for Assisted Living in New Hampshire

 The Choices for Independence waiver helps seniors access the services they need in their own home or a community setting, rather than be placed in a nursing home.
 This Medicaid Home and Community Based Waiver may be used towards assisted living, residential care homes, adult family care, and other types of supportive housing.
 It allows seniors to maintain more independence and autonomy, as they are able to choose their own providers.